dthpham/sminterpolate/README.md

 # Butterflow
 ## Features
-1. Makes **motion interpolated videos** (*increase a video's frame rate by rendering intermediate frames based on motion, using a combination of pixel-warping and blending*).
+* Makes **motion interpolated videos** (increase a video's frame rate by rendering intermediate frames based on motion, uses a combination of pixel-warping and blending).
-2. Makes **smooth motion videos** (*simple blending between frames*).
+* Makes **smooth motion videos** (simple blending between frames).
-3. Leverages interpolated frames to make **fluid slow motion videos**.
+* Leverages interpolated frames to make **fluid slow motion videos**.

 ## Demonstration
 BF works by rendering intermediate frames between existing frames using a process called [motion interpolation](http://en.wikipedia.org/wiki/Motion_interpolation).
 Given two existing frames, `A` and `B`, this program can generate frames `C.1`, `C.2`...`C.n` positioned between the two.
 In contrast to other tools that can only *blend or dupe* frames, this program *warps pixels based on motion* to generate new ones.

-The addition of interpolated frames increases a video's frame rate and can give the perception of more fluid animation, an effect most people know as the "soap opera effect".
-Besides creating motion interpolated videos, BF can leverage additional frames to make fluid slow motion videos:
+The addition of interpolated frames can give the perception of more fluid animation commonly found in high frame rate videos, an effect most people know as the "soap opera effect".
+Besides creating motion interpolated videos, BF can leverage interpolated frames to make fluid slow motion videos:

 ![](http://srv.dthpham.me/butterflow/demos/1.gif)

-In these examples, BF slowed a `1s` video down by `10x`.
+In these examples, BF slowed a `1sec` video down by `10x`.
 An additional `270` frames were interpolated from `30` original source frames giving the video a smooth feel during playback.
-The same video was slowed down with FFmpeg alone, but because it dupes frames and can't interpolate new ones the video has a noticeable stutter (shown on the right-hand side).
+The same video was slowed down with FFmpeg alone, but because it dupes frames and can't interpolate new ones, the video has a noticeable stutter (shown on the right-hand side).

 ![](http://srv.dthpham.me/butterflow/demos/2.gif)